cjm0000000/mmt/README.md

 ### 4. implement your personalized message business:

-You can implement your business by extends lemon.weixin.biz.customer.CustBasicMsgBiz, this class supply an easy subscribe implement.
+You can implement your business by extends `lemon.weixin.biz.customer.CustBasicMsgBiz`, this class supply an easy subscribe implement.

 =====